 Remember, your users' aren’t you.
 They may know more than you or they may know less.
 It is best to expect the unexpected.

 Designers and developers tend to pay attention to their own needs first when being presented with a challenge.
 Problems are often solved with little validation from anyone else.
 Some software you use daily is likely evidence of this.
 You know…the kind that makes you want to rip your hair out.
 Luckily, more and more businesses are paying more attention to user experience design.

 As someone who designs these experiences, do your best to limit personal judgment while creating any prototypes or even higher fidelity designs.
 Having practiced it over and over, you will without a doubt have more working knowledge of good user experience design.
 Try to remember to not be biased and always test early and often.

 All new products and services go through a conceptual phase.
 This is the part of the process that is crucial in working out any issues in what is being offered.
-Users shouldn’t have to grow with you, but rather be offered the best-known solution to an experience.
-This is after all, what they are paying for when buying products and services on the modern day market.
+Users shouldn’t have to grow with you, but rather be offered the best-known solution to experience.
+This is after all, what they are paying for when buying products and services on the modern-day market.
 It takes more work to get from point A to point B but you can rest assured knowing you went through numerous prototypes and validation to arrive at the best solution.